Afnan-Aldhahri/GO/What is GO ? .md

 AS 1 & 2 define GO :

-GO ,also known as golang ,is an open source programming language that makes it easy to build
+**GO** , which is also known as golang ,is an open source programming language that makes it easy to build

 simple, reliable, and efficient software.